iv-org/inv_sig_helper/README.md

 We recommend running sig_helper inside a locked down environment like an LXC container or a systemd service where only the strict necessary is allowed.

-No guide outside of Docker have been written for this but feel free to send your contribution.
+No example outside of Docker have been written for this but feel free to send your contribution.

-This services runs untrusted code directly from Google.
+This service runs untrusted code directly from Google.

 #### Instructions